Anku5hk/ML-Projects/Get_to_know_Python.md

 * Three Numeric Types:
 1. int(interger): Numbers without that do not have decimal values.
 2. float: Numbers that hold decimal values.
 3. complex: Numbers that have two parts, real and imaginary.
-First part is normal number(int/float), the second part is imaginary that doesn't change once defined, it should be follwed by j.
+First part is normal number(int/float), the second part is imaginary, it should be follwed by j.
 ```Python
 # here my_int is an operand, 42 is a literal and its data type is int(integer)
 my_int = 42 # int